Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 the name of the command ("DummyCommand"), the universe time when the command is going to send ("Time: 0"), a description of the command ("Do nothing").

-If you want to send this command, click "Confirm" to add the command to your plan.
+You may click "Confirm" to add the command to your plan, or click "Cancel" to cancel the command from your plan.
+Under the default settings, a newly-created command will be "Confirm" automatically, unless it is a special command such as " DummyCommand", "CannotSendCommand", or "ExecuteWarningCommand".

 You can view your previous (or next, if any) confirmed commands by clicking the arrow, and you can "Cancel" your confirmed commands.

 ## Load saved games